 While curry, rice, and chicken dishes were great microwaved, noodles in Japan deserve a different level of treatment.
 We had noodles rolled, sliced, and cooked right in front of us, we ordered them in corner restaurants with constantly steaming pots in tiny kitchens, we cooked instant noodles with boiling water from kettles in hostels.
 We could not get enough.

 The final stop on our “Eat Every Noodle Available in Japan” tour was on our last day of the trip, in the CupNoodles Museum in Yokohama.
 If you are surprised at the existence of a five-story museum dedicated solely to the miracle of ramen, hold on to your pants.
 The same city also has ANOTHER noodle worshipping location, Shin-Yokohama Ramen Museum, which also doubles as a fast food-themed amusement park.
-Multiple sources we consulted recommended visiting both, if we wanted to even begin understanding the complicated relationship of the Japanese to their noodles.
-We only had time for one and spent close to three hours watching videos, reading materials, seeing the actual reconstructed shack where the inventor of the ramen cooked his first batch this famous noodle.
+Multiple sources we consulted recommended visiting both if we wanted to even begin understanding the complicated relationship between the Japanese and their noodles.
+We only had time for one and spent close to three hours watching videos, reading materials, and seeing the actual reconstructed shack where the inventor of the ramen cooked his first batch of this famous noodle.
 In the end, we even got to make our own Ramen cups to take home in the My CupNoodles Factory.
-Our friends, one of whom hates eggs and the other who hates beans, both got “Bean & Egg Flavored Ramen” that I lovingly mixed together.
+Our friends, one of whom hates eggs and the other who hates beans, both got “Bean & Egg Flavored Ramen” that I lovingly mixed.
 Somehow, five years later, we are all still friends.

 Coming Soon: Part II - There is Still More to Eat in Japan.